 The National Football League is a league of iconic franchises.
-But even despite the Dallas Cowboys and the New England Patriots, no other NFL team stands out quite like the Green Bay Packers.
-From their classic green-and-yellow colors to their unique ownership, the Packers organization is a completely different type of NFL franchise.
+But even despite the Minnesota Vikings, Los Angeles Rams, Chicago Bears, Philadelphia Eagles, New York Giants, Cleveland Browns, and the New England Patriots, no other NFL team stands out quite like NFC powerhouse, the Green Bay Packers.
+From their classic green-and-yellow colors to their unique ownership structure, the Packers organization is a completely different type of NFL franchise.

-Green Bay appears to either be owned by a seven-member executive committee or president Mark Murphy.
-But the truth isn’t so simple.
-In reality, fans own the four-time Lombardi Trophy-winning franchise.
-This ownership — through stock offerings — is the only of its kind in the North American major sports leagues.
+While other sports teams have a single owner, Green Bay appears to either be owned by a seven-member executive committee or Packers president Mark Murphy.
+But the truth isn't so simple.
+In reality, the own the four-time Lombardi Trophy-winning franchise is community-owned.
+This ownership -- through stock offerings -- is the only of its kind in any of the prominent major league sports.

 So, who exactly owns the Green Bay Packers, and how does it work?

 The Green Bay Packers are a football team for the people, by the people.